New Bedford Whalers (baseball): New England League 1895 to 1898

 The Whalers were preceded in minor league play by the 1878 New Bedford team, that briefly played as members of the International Association for Professional Base Ball Players before relocating to first New Haven, Connecticut and then to Hartford, Connecticut, where the team was folded after playing 12 total games, compiling 1-11 record.
 Baseball Hall of Fame members Candy Cummings and Roger Connor played for the 1878 team.

 In 1895 the New Bedford Whalers joined the eight–team Class B level New England League Augusta Kennebecs, Bangor Millionaires, Brockton Shoemakers, Fall River Indians, Lewiston, Pawtucket Maroons and Portland joined New Bedford in beginning league play on April 27, 1895.

 The New Bedford use of the "Whalers" nickname corresponds with the local whaling industry and history.
-The New Bedford area was first developed as a whaling port in the mid 1700's.
+The New Bedford area was first developed as a whaling port in the mid 1700s.
 The city gained a reputation as the greatest whaling port in the world and claimed to be the richest city per capita in the world.
 The city remains home to the New Bedford Whaling National Historical Park.

 Today, New Bedford High School teams have long held the "Whalers" nickname.
 The school was founded in 1827.

 The 1895 New Bedford Whalers placed second as the New England League played in their first season as a Class B level league.
 With Fred Doe managing the Whalers, the team finished behind the first place Fall River Indians, who ended the regular season with a 67–39 record and finished 6.5 games ahead of New Bedford, who had a 60-45 record in the final standings of the eight–team league.
 New Bedford hosted home games at Olympic Field.